This trope page is currently under construction. Anyone who has read this fanfic should feel free to add any tropes we seem to have missed.

 - To other Rooster Teeth shows and people.

 - Act 1 Part 8 introduces Jones, a bit character voiced by Gavin Free in the actual show.
-Jones' depiction in this story is much more in line with Gavin's goofy demeanour in Achievement Hunter, complete with speaking with confusing British-isms and a moment where he refers to Caboose as "Mi-cool".
+Jones' depiction in this story is much more in line with Gavin's goofy demeanor in Achievement Hunter, complete with speaking with confusing British-isms and a moment where he refers to Caboose as "Mi-cool".

 - Act 1 Part 9 introduces two Original Characters Reynard Vaez Jr. and Mike "the Rage" Mogar, both of which are Expies of Achievement Hunters Ray Narvaez Jr. and Michael Jones

-- The Achievement Hunter Main 6 complete their cameos in Act 2 Part 9 with the appearances of Lieutenant Jack and the "Mad King" James Hayworth, Jack Patillo and Ryan Haywood respectively.
+- The Achievement Hunter Main 6 complete their cameos in Act 2 Part 9 with the appearances of Lieutenant Jack and the "Mad King" James Hayworth, Jack Patillo, and Ryan Haywood respectively.
 Hayworth's MO involves keeping people in holes and naming them "Edgar", while Lieutenant Jack expresses interest in giving up on the battle to go build a house.

 - Tex cuts a bit of Rarity's mane during a fight scene, and Rarity reacts much like Yang Xiao Long.